How Ginger Tea Helps Digestion

 By improving digestion, ginger will naturally reduce the potential for intestinal gas and flatulence.
 But can it have a positive effect if you already have a problem with bloating?

-Ginger tea has muscle relaxant properties that may help relieve gases trapped in the digestive system.
+Ginger tea has muscle relaxant properties that can help relieve gases trapped in the digestive system.
 Bloating and intestinal cramps can be caused by tension and spasms in our gastrointestinal tract.
-By gently relieving these constrictions, ginger tea can help release trapped gas and alleviate bloating.
+By gently relieving these constrictions, ginger tea can help release trapped digestive gas and alleviate bloating.